There will most definitely come a time when a pool’s water needs to be drained either for pool closing, repairs, replaster, or vinyl replacement.

 If you are in a physics mood, you can create a siphon to drain the pool!
 This method will ultimately take the longest, but it is much cheaper.

-Fully Draining the Pool
+What to Know When Fully Draining the Pool

-You want to make sure you know where your hydrostatic valves are to avoid some serious damage.
+When you are fully draining the pool, you want to make sure you know where your hydrostatic valves are to avoid some serious damage.

 Avoiding the Inground “Pool Pop”